Authors’ Guidelines

 Conflict of interest: None.
 If any conflict or disclosure present, please mention here or write "None" if no conflict.
 Financial support not falling under “Conflict of interest” can be mentioned under the ACKNOWLEDGEMENT section.

 NO OTHER HEADINGS besides these.
-For legends of tables and figures, check at the end of this document.
+For legends of tables and figures, check under the general instructions.

 Total word limitation - 3000 excluding abstract, references, and legends of tables and figures.